 This flag indicates that the associated transmit message buffer is empty, thus not scheduled for transmission.
 The CPU must handshake (clear) the flag after a message has been set up in the transmit buffer and is due for transmission.
-The msCAN12 will set the flag after the message has been sent successfully.
-The flag will also be set by the msCAN12 when the transmission request was successfully aborted due to a pending abort request (msCAN12 Transmitter Control Register (CTCR)).
+The msCAN12 sets the flag after the message has been sent successfully.
+The flag is also set by the msCAN12 when the transmission request was successfully aborted due to a pending abort request (msCAN12 Transmitter Control Register (CTCR)).
 If not masked, a transmit interrupt is pending while this flag is set.

-Clearing this flag will also clear the corresponding Abort Acknowledge flag (ABTAK, see above).
-Setting this flag will clear the corresponding Abort Request flag (ABTRQ, msCAN12 Transmitter Control Register (CTCR)).
+Clearing a TXEx flag also clears the corresponding ABTAKx flag (see above).
+When a TXEx flag is set, the corresponding ABTRQx bit is cleared (see msCAN12 Transmitter Control Register (CTCR)).